John Bryant (basketball)

-John Henry Bryant III (born June 13, 1987) is an American professional basketball player for Mitteldeutscher BC of the Basketball Bundesliga.
+John Henry Bryant III (born June 13, 1987) is an American professional basketball player who plays for SBB Baskets of the ProA.
 Bryant was the 2009 West Coast Conference player of the year and an All-American as a senior at Santa Clara University.

 College career

 Bryant, a 6'11" center from Pinole Valley High School in Pinole, California, played for the Santa Clara Broncos from 2005 to 2009.
 Bryant earned the Broncos starting center spot during his freshman year – averaging 6.6 points and 6.2 rebounds per game and earning a spot on the West Coast Conference (WCC) all-freshman team.
 He followed this up with a solid sophomore campaign, raising his averages to 10.4 points and 6.7 rebounds per game.

 Bryant raised his game considerably as a junior.
 Bryant averaged 18 points per game and led the WCC in rebounding (9.6) and blocked shots (2.3).
 Bryant garnered first team All-WCC honors for the season.

 Bryant showed a new dedication to conditioning the offseason before his senior campaign, but his hard work was nearly derailed as he was the victim of a stabbing attack just prior to the start of the 2008–09 season.
 However, he made a full recovery and had an outstanding senior year.
 Bryant led the nation in double-doubles and finished a close second to national player of the year Blake Griffin in rebounding nationally (14.2 to Griffin's 14.4).
 He was again named All-WCC, was the 2009 conference player of the year, and was named an honorable mention All-American by the Associated Press.